abhijeet-bendre/wp-rtcamp-assignment-2b/README.md

 ### Front-end:

-    This Plugin uses post-content filter "the_content".
-At the end of post, a box called "Contributors". is displayed.
+    At the end of the post, a box called "Contributors" is displayed.

-    Post contributor names with their Gravatars are shown and theire names are clickable and will link to their respective "author" page.
+    Post contributor names with their Gravatars are shown and there names are clickable and will link to their respective "author" page.